Adobe-TCS/DoX-Installer-for-AEMaaCS/README.md

-# **Steps for adding XML Documentation Solution**
+# **Steps for adding AEM Guides Solution**

-Follow this step-by-step guide to integrate DoX module to your existing code repository.
+Follow this step-by-step guide to integrate Guides module to your existing code repository.

-## Adding DoX module
+## Adding Guides module

 - Create a clone of your Cloud Manager&#39;s Git repository.
-- Copy the DoX module from this repository to root directory of the cloud manager code.
+- Copy the "DoX" folder from this repository to root directory of the cloud manager code.
 - Update  **/dox/pom.xml**